fullstackreact/30-days-of-react/15-promises.md

 * fulfilled (resolved)
 * rejected (error)

-A _pending_ promise can only every lead to either a fulfilled state or a rejected state _once and only once_, which can avoid some pretty complex error scenarios.
+A _pending_ promise can only ever lead to either a fulfilled state or a rejected state _once and only once_, which can avoid some pretty complex error scenarios.
 This means that we can only ever return a promise once.
 If we want to rerun a function that uses promises, we need to create a _new_ one.

 ## Creating a promise